drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 		},

 .. option:: AV_TO_GC_GRID

-	TKTKTKTKTK CHANGE TO DICTIONARY

 	"True" or "False", should observations be averaged to the GEOS-Chem grid?
-If "false", the above three entries and the below entry are all ignored.
+Supplied as a dictionary with a key corresponding with each key in ``OBSERVED_SPECIES`` and values of ``True`` or ``False``.
+If "False", the above three entries and the below entry are all ignored for this observation.
 The use of "super observations" is a useful technique to balance prior and observational errors while also reducing the computational complexity of the optimization (by reducing the size of the observational vectors and matrices in the LETKF calculation).
 The main subtlety that needs to be handled for this super observation aggregation is the adjustment of observational error.
 Users can specify one of several error reduction functions listed below, specified in the ``SUPER_OBSERVATION_FUNCTION`` entry.

 	.. option:: sqrt